Blanche Shoemaker Wagstaff: Early life

-Blanche was born in Larchmont, New York on July 10, 1888 but spent much of her life in New York City.
-She was the only daughter of Henry Francis Shoemaker (1843–1918), a railroad magnate and close confidante of future Vice President Charles W. Fairbanks, and Blanche (née Quiggle) Shoemaker (1853–1928).
-Among her siblings were Henry Wharton Shoemaker and William Brock Shoemaker, who married Ella Morris De Peyster (a daughter of Frederic James De Peyster) in 1905, but died tragically in an elevator accident a few months after his wedding in 1906.
+Blanche was born in Larchmont, New York, on July 10, 1888, but spent much of her life in New York City.
+She was the only daughter of Henry Francis Shoemaker (1843–1918), a railroad magnate and close confidante of future vice president Charles W. Fairbanks, and Blanche (née Quiggle) Shoemaker (1853–1928).
+Among her siblings were Henry Wharton Shoemaker and William Brock Shoemaker, who married Ella Morris De Peyster (a daughter of Frederic James De Peyster) in 1905, but died in an elevator accident a few months after his wedding in 1906.
 Her mother was the sole daughter of railroad magnate and diplomat Col. James W. Quiggle of Philadelphia and Lock Haven, Pennsylvania.

 She began writing at age 7, and had sold her first poem, to Town & Country, by age 16.
 In 1905, her portrait was painted by the French artist Théobald Chartran.
 After she made her debut in New York City, she was presented at the Court of St. James and later had a private interview with Pope Pius.